chevereto/v4-docs/developer/how-to/debug.md

   * Logs by default at `php://stderr`
 * Docker
   * Logs to `/dev/stderr`
-* XR Debug
+* xrDebug
-  * Streams the debug messages to the XR Debug session
+  * Streams the debug messages to the xrDebug session
 * Apache
   * Logs by default at `/var/log/apache2/error.log`
   * Virtual host directive defines custom error log location